Further study

 Institutional Scholarships and Awards

 - Graduate Teaching and Research Assistantships where fees are paid in return for undertaking teaching or research duties are sometimes offered.
-Opportunities are often advertised in newspapers such as The Times Higher Education Supplement and The Guardian (on a Tuesday).
-Information about bursaries at Salford generally can be found on our Money pages.
+Opportunities are often advertised in newspapers such as The Times Higher Education Supplement and The Guardian.
+Information about bursaries at Salford are found on the Money pages.

-- Companies can choose to sponsor postgraduate students through an institution.
-Such opportunities are often advertised in newspapers such as The Times Higher Education Supplement and The Guardian (on a Tuesday) but they may also be run on an ongoing basis with a particular institution.
+- Look for sponsorship opportunities in newspapers, such as The Times Higher Education Supplement and The Guardian.
+Sponsorship opportunities may also be run on an ongoing basis with a particular institution.

 Professional Loan Schemes

-The most important sources of funding for postgraduate students in the UK are the Research Councils.
-These bodies are government-funded agencies engaged in the support of research in different disciplines.
+Research councils are an important source of funding for UK postgraduate students.
 The Research Councils do not generally make studentship awards directly to students, but usually allocate them to departments in universities.

-- Biotechnology and Biological Sciences Research Council (BBSRC) - Covers academic research and training in the non-medical life sciences.
+- Biotechnology and Biological Sciences Research Council (BBSRC) - Focuses on non-medical life sciences.

-- Science and Technology Facilities Council (STFC) - Covers particle physics, astronomy, particle astrophysics, solar and planetary science.
+- Science and Technology Facilities Council (STFC) - Covers physics, astronomy, and space science.

 Further support